A Benchmark and Evaluation of Non-Rigid Structure from Motion: The Problem

 Differently from these approaches, Taylor et al. \cite{TaylorCVPR2010} constructs a triangular mesh, connecting all the points, and considering each triangle as being locally rigid.
 Global consistency is here imposed to ensure that the vertexes of each triangle coincide in 3D.
-Again, this approach is to a certain extent similarly to \cite{Varol09a}, which requires a dense set of points in order to comply with the local rigidity constraint.
+Again, this approach is to a certain extent similar to \cite{Varol09a}, which requires a dense set of points in order to comply with the local rigidity constraint.

 A strong prior, which helps dramatically to mitigate the ill-posedness of the problem, is obtained by considering the deformation isometric, i.e.\ the metric length of curves does not change when the shape is subject to deformations (e.g. paper and metallic materials to some extent).
+A first solution considering a regularly sampled surface mesh model was presented in \cite{salzmann2007surface}.
 Using an assumption that a surface can be approximated as infinitesimally planar, Chhatkuli et al.\ \cite{chhatkuli2014non} proposed a local method that frame \nrsfm{} as the solution of Partial Differential Equations (PDE) being able to deal with missing data as well.
 As a further update \cite{parashar2017isometric} formalizes the framework in the context of Riemannian geometry, which led to a practical method for solving the problem in linear time and scaling for a relevant number of views and points.
 Furthermore, a convex formulation for \nrsfm{} with inextensible deformation constraints was implemented using Second-Order Cone Programming (SOCP), leading to a closed form solution to the problem~\cite{chhatkuli2017inextensible}.
 Vincente and Agapito implemented soft inextensibility constraints \cite{Vicente:etal:2012} in an energy minimization framework, e.g.\ using recently introduced techniques for discrete optimization.